FDio/vpp/docs/gettingstarted/developers/gdb_examples.rst

 Backtrace
 ----------------------------

-If you encounter issues when running VPP, such as VPP terminating due to a segfault or abort signal, then you can run the VPP debug binary and then execute **backtrace** or **bt**.
+If you encounter errors when running VPP, such as VPP terminating due to a segfault or abort signal, then you can run the VPP debug binary and then execute **backtrace** or **bt**.

 .. code-block:: console